rwenzelo/BeesBeesBees-ts/README.md

 - Although there are multiple tests for each class, you will only be able to see one test at a time.
 As soon as one test fails the spec runner stops running and you must pass the current test to continue.

 #### Grub
-- [ ] Create a Grub class, in TypeScript style, with:
+- [ ] Create a Grub class in TypeScript with:
   - [ ] an `age` property that is set to `0`
   - [ ] a `color` property that is set to `pink`
   - [ ] a `food` property that is set to `jelly`
   - [ ] an `eat` method that returns `'Mmmmmmmmm jelly'`

 #### Bee
-- [ ] Create a Bee class, in TypeScript style, with:
+- [ ] Create a Bee class in TypeScript with:
   - [ ] the Grub superclass
   - [ ] an `age` property that is set to `5`
   - [ ] a `color` property that is set to `yellow`